Jewellery Class Description

 Christine creates a teaching environment where participants can share ideas, be inspired and let their imaginations run wild!
 With over 14 years teaching experience, Christine is dedicated to empowering her students to become better designers and better makers, equipping them with skills and confidence to create whatever her students dream!

-So if it feels like all work and no play, Etelage offers a flexible & varied program from beginner jewellery workshops & master classes to regular monday beading meetups.
+So if it feels like all work and no play, Etelage offers a flexible and varied program from beginner jewellery workshops and master classes to regular monday beading meetups.
 Make some jewellery that will impress you as well as your friends.
-Pick a class that suits you, gather your girlfriends & give yourself a creative fix now.
+Pick a class that suits you, gather your girlfriends and give yourself a creative fix now.
+YESSS!

 Unfortunately we cannot offer refunds if you change your mind or don't turn up.
 You are however completely welcome to send a friend in your place!
 Etelage reserves the right to cancel or postpone any class due to numbers.
 In this instance you will receive a full refund or you can choose to attend another workshop of the same value (or plus or minus any difference in class fee)